hortonworks/cloudbreak/docs/index.md

 We provide a list of default Hadoop cluster Blueprints for your convenience, however you can always build and use your own Blueprint.

-1. Full stack multi node - HDP 2.2 blueprint
+1. hdp-small-default - HDP 2.2 blueprint

-This is a complex [Blueprint](https://raw.githubusercontent.com/sequenceiq/ambari-rest-client/master/src/main/resources/blueprints/hdp-multinode-default) which allows you to launch a multi node, fully distributed HDP 2.2 Cluster in the cloud.
+This is a complex [Blueprint](https://raw.githubusercontent.com/sequenceiq/cloudbreak/master/core/src/main/resources/defaults/blueprints/hdp-small-default.bp) which allows you to launch a multi node, fully distributed HDP 2.2 Cluster in the cloud.

-It allows you to use the following services: HDFS, YARN, MAPREDUCE2, GANGLIA, HBASE, HIVE, HCATALOG, WEBHCAT, NAGIOS, OOZIE, PIG, SQOOP, STORM, TEZ, FALCON, ZOOKEEPER.
+It allows you to use the following services: HDFS, YARN, MAPREDUCE2, KNOX, HBASE, HIVE, HCATALOG, WEBHCAT, SLIDER, OOZIE, PIG, SQOOP, METRICS, TEZ, FALCON, ZOOKEEPER.

-2. Simple multi node blueprint
+2. hdp-streaming-cluster - HDP 2.2 blueprint

-This is a simple [Blueprint](https://raw.githubusercontent.com/sequenceiq/ambari-rest-client/master/src/main/resources/blueprints/multi-node-hdfs-yarn) which allows you to launch a multi node, fully distributed Hadoop 2.6 Cluster in the cloud.
+This is a streaming [Blueprint](https://raw.githubusercontent.com/sequenceiq/cloudbreak/master/core/src/main/resources/defaults/blueprints/hdp-streaming-cluster.bp) which allows you to launch a multi node, fully distributed HDP 2.2 Cluster in the cloud, optimized for streaming jobs.

+It allows you to use the following services: HDFS, YARN, MAPREDUCE2, STORM, KNOX, HBASE, HIVE, HCATALOG, WEBHCAT, SLIDER, OOZIE, PIG, SQOOP, METRICS, TEZ, FALCON, ZOOKEEPER.

+3. hdp-spark-cluster - HDP 2.2 blueprint

+This is an analytics [Blueprint]https://raw.githubusercontent.com/sequenceiq/cloudbreak/master/core/src/main/resources/defaults/blueprints/hdp-spark-cluster.bp) which allows you to launch a multi node, fully distributed HDP 2.2 Cluster in the cloud, optimized for analytic jobs.

-It allows you to use the following services: HDFS, YARN, MAPREDUCE2, ZOOKEEPER.
+It allows you to use the following services: HDFS, YARN, MAPREDUCE2, SPARK, ZEPPELIN, KNOX, HBASE, HIVE, HCATALOG, WEBHCAT, SLIDER, OOZIE, PIG, SQOOP, METRICS, TEZ, FALCON, ZOOKEEPER.

-3. Custom blueprints

-We allow you to build and use your own Blueprint - for further instructions please check the Apache Ambari [documentation](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints).

-When you are creating custom Blueprints you can use the components above to build Hadoop services and use them in your on-demand Hadoop cluster.

-The default rule for multi node clusters is that there must be at least as many hosts as the number of host groups.
-Each NOT slave host groups (master, gateway, etc) will be launched with a cardinality of 1 (1 node per master, gateway, hosts, etc.), and all the rest of the nodes are equally distributed among Slave nodes (if there are multiple slave host groups).

 <!--components.md-->